| Name | Logo | Monthly Fee | Free Banking Period | Transaction Fee | Customer Reviews | CTA | Feature | Expand |

 How do you switch bank accounts?

-The Current Account Switch Guarantee, which simplifies the process of switching bank accounts is designed for personal current accounts and small business accounts with a turnover of less than Β£6.5 million and fewer than 50 employeesβ.
-So if your business qualifies, using the switching service is the easiest way to automatically switch bank accounts, and includes:
+The Current Account Switch Guarantee, which simplifies the process of switching bank accounts is designed for personal current accounts and small business accounts with a turnover of less than £6.5 million and fewer than 50 employees

 - Seven-Day Switch: Your new bank will switch your account within seven working days.